 (3) Students who wish to leave the dormitory at the end of the fall semester must cancel their existing dormitory registration or application through the online dormitory application system by the cancellation deadline announced in the Dormitories Calendar, and must also contact the Student Housing Office Directorate to complete the dormitory departure procedure.
 Students who fail to do so by the specified date will be responsible for the spring semester dormitory fee.

 (4) Students staying in the dormitories are responsible for all the items they have obtained from the Dormitories Management.
 When they leave their dormitory, they must return all such items complete and undamaged to the Student Housing Office Directorate.
 Other than the fixtures the Dormitories Management has placed in the rooms, no furniture and equipment can be left in a room.
 The cost of lost or damaged items is charged to the student.
 If a student does not pay those charges by the deadline specified, legal action is initiated as of that date; moreover, no applications made by the student will be processed by the Registrar’s Office or the Student Housing Office Directorate, and official documents will not be delivered to him / her.

 (5) Students who leave the dormitories will have their fees refunded at the rates specified in the Dormitories Calendar according to the date of departure.
 Those who leave after the last date specified in the calendar will not receive refunds.
 Dormitory fees are not refunded to students who are suspended or expelled from the dormitories.

-Article 9- (1) Dormitory fees are determined by the Rector’s Office every year.
+Article 9- (1) Dormitory fees are determined by the Rector’s Office for each semester.
 Dormitory fees include accommodations only; food, beverages and other services are not included.